This is how Tennyson's beautifully strange 'monodrama' Maud (1855) opens:

 And blossom in purple and red.
 [Maud, 1:902-23]

-Dead, long dead,The brief Part 3 is one over which critics tend to disagree.
-The speaker has now, according to Tennyson, recovered his wits: 'sane but shattered'.
+Dead, long dead,The brief Part 3 ends the poem on a contentious note.
+The speaker has now, according to Tennyson, recovered his wits: ‘sane but shattered’.

 And my heart is a handful of dust,